A master’s degree in data science helps prepare professionals to take the next career step.

 A data science master’s degree program, which typically results in being awarded the master of science degree, offers advanced studies in such subjects as data modeling, data visualization, applied statistics, data mining, and research methodologies.

 Students can usually opt to complete a master of science in data science, master of science in applied data science, or master of applied data science program on a full- or part-time basis.
-In some cases, the part-time option is best for professionals working in the field who are pursuing a master’s degree for career advancement purposes and cannot necessarily take on a full-time course load.
-In these cases, students might take as little as two courses per semester.

 Some master’s degree programs in data science offer areas of specialization; these specializations can include: